A Deep Reinforcement Learning Framework for Eco-driving in Connected and Automated Hybrid Electric Vehicles: Deep Reinforcement Learning Preliminaries

-Actor Critic Algorithm is one of the earliest concepts in the field of reinforcement learning \cite{barto1983neuronlike, sutton2018reinforcement}.
-Actor is typically a stochastic control policy, whereas critic is a value function assisting actor to improve the policy.
-For Deep Reinforcement Learning, both actor and the critic are typically in the form of deep neural networks.
+The actor-critic algorithm is one of the earliest concepts in the field of reinforcement learning \cite{barto1983neuronlike, sutton2018reinforcement}.
+The actor is typically a stochastic control policy, whereas the critic is a value function assisting the actor to improve the policy.
+For DRL, both the actor and critic are typically in the form of deep neural networks.

 In this study, policy gradient method is used to iteratively improve the policy.
-According to Policy Gradient Theorem in \cite{williams1992simple ,marbach2001simulation}, the gradient of the policy, parametrized by $\theta$, can be determined by the following equation:
+According to Policy Gradient Theorem in \cite{williams1992simple ,marbach2001simulation}, the gradient of the policy, parameterized by $\theta$, can be determined by the following equation:

 where $\rho(s)$ is the discounted on-policy state distribution defined as follows:

 As in \cite{sutton2000policy}, the gradient can be estimated as follows:

 Accordingly, to incrementally increase $\eta(\pi_\theta)$, the gradient ascent rule follows